-Brett A. Wolfson has been with the firm since 2003.
-Brett has sat first and second chair with Jack Snyder for trials involving catastrophic injuries in Pennsylvania and New Jersey state and federal courts.
-Brett litigates catastrophic injury and/or death cases involving products, construction/industrial/workplace, commercial motor vehicle, medical professional and premises liability.
+Brett A. Wolfson has been with the firm since 2003 and has tried cases sitting first chair and has sat second chair to Jack Snyder throughout Pennsylvania and New Jersey in both state and federal courts.
+Brett specializes in catastrophic injury and/or death cases involving products, commercial motor vehicle, medical malpractice, construction/industrial/workplace, and premises liability.
 Damages and settlement demands for these cases are frequently in the tens-of-millions range.
-Among the specialties of Brett’s practice group is late retention in a case, after discovery has been completed and within months or sometimes weeks to the start of trial, litigating the cases to trial and verdict.
+It is not uncommon for Brett to be retained late in cases after discovery has been completed and within months or even weeks before the start of trial.
 Brett also frequently litigates cases from pre-pleadings investigations through discovery stages and also litigates non-catastrophic injury cases.

 Selected Representative Matters: